Women Reporters Unite Against Trump's Racist & Sexist Media Attacks

 Advertisement

-Despite this behaviour from the US President, women journalists have united against Trump, showing that the will continue to take him to task despite multiple efforts to silence them.
+Despite this behavior from the President, women journalists have united against Trump, showing that the will continue to take him to task despite multiple efforts to silence them.
 Alcindor, Collins, and Jiang have continued to tweet about the incident, making sure that no one can twist what happened.

 .@kaitlancollins allowed me to ask a follow up question after the President called on her, and then @Yamiche deferred to Kaitlin.
 I am fortunate to work alongside them. https://t.co/aG1F3xYIQO— Weijia Jiang (@weijia) May 12, 2020